adobe-type-tools/python-modules/README.md

 } kern;
 ```

-The benefit of this is that different feature flags can be used (example)[https://github.com/adobe-fonts/source-serif/blob/main/familyGPOS.fea#L12-L13].
-Also, the (sometimes volatile) GPOS feature data can be re-generated periodically without affecting the overal structure of the feature tree.
+The benefit of this is that different feature flags can be used ([example](https://github.com/adobe-fonts/source-serif/blob/main/familyGPOS.fea#L12-L13)), or that mark groups can be shared across `mark`/`mkmk` features.
+Also, the (sometimes volatile) GPOS feature data can be re-generated periodically without affecting the overall structure of the feature tree.

 ----